Marker Logo

 Capt.
 Felix Hull, Highland County Infantry

-Harrison State Guards; Augusta Lee Rifles
+Guards; Augusta Lee Rifles

 Erected by West Virginia Civil War Trails.

-it is included in the Battlefield Trails - Civil War, and the West Virginia Civil War Trails series lists.
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Battlefield Trails - Civil War, and the West Virginia Civil War Trails series lists.

 Location.
 39° 9.148′ N, 80° 2.63′ W. Marker is in Philippi, West Virginia, in Barbour County.
-Marker is at the intersection of Mansfield Drive (U.S. 250) and North Main Street (U.S. 250), on the right when traveling east on Mansfield Drive.
+It is at the intersection of Mansfield Drive (U.S. 250) and North Main Street (U.S. 250), on the right when traveling east on Mansfield Drive.
 Touch for map.
 Marker is in this post office area: Philippi WV 26416, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Confederate Regimental Flag (here, next to this marker); Churchville Cavalry Flag (here, next to this marker); United States Flag (a few steps from this marker); Palmetto Flag (a few steps from this marker); Colonel Porterfield's Headquarters Flag (a few steps from this marker); In Memory of the Sago Miners (a few steps from this marker); The Philippi Covered Bridge (a few steps from this marker); First Battle of a Long War (within shouting distance of this marker).
+this marker: Confederate Regimental Flag (here, next to this marker); Churchville Cavalry Flag (here, next to this marker); United States Flag (a few steps from this marker); Palmetto Flag (a few steps from this marker); Colonel Porterfield's Headquarters Flag (a few steps from this marker); In Memory of the Sago Miners (a few steps from this marker); The Philippi Covered Bridge (a few steps from this marker); First Battle of a Long War (within shouting distance of this marker).
 Touch for a list and map of all markers in Philippi.

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Philippi Races by markers.